-Retraining The Bad Pattern
+Retraining the Bad Pattern

-Step 1 – Face The Harsh Truth
+Step 1 – Face the Harsh Truth

-Step 2 – Wipe The Slate Clean
+Step 2 – Wipe the Slate Clean

-Step 3 – Set Up A Program For Yourself
+Step 3 – Set Up a Program for Yourself

-Step 4 – Accept That Results Will Happen When you Do the Right Things
+Step 4 – Accept That Results Will Happen When You Do the Right Things

-Leave it at that.
+I’ll leave it at that.

 Step 5 – Constantly Set New Goals

-Step 6 – Accept Maintenance For What It Is
+Step 6 – Accept Maintenance for What It Is